chihacknight/chihacknight.org/_posts/blog/2016-02-12-chi-hack-nights-open-data-pledge-for-cook-county-states-attorney.md

 <small><em>Candidates for Cook County State's Attorney: Anita Alvarez, Donna More, Kim Foxx and Christopher E. K. Pfannkuche</em></small>
 </p>

-Chi Hack Night is inviting every candidate for the Cook County State’s Attorney to sign a pledge to, if elected, commit their office to publish open data.
+Chi Hack Night is inviting every candidate for Cook County State’s Attorney to sign a pledge to, if elected, commit their office to publish open data.

 Below is the invitation to all candidates, as well as the text of the Open Data Pledge.